k0src/Floating-Headings-Obsidian-Plugin/README.md

 ### General Settings

 -   **Enable plugin**: Toggle the plugin on/off.
+-   **Hide panel on navigation**: Automatically hide the panel when navigating to a heading.
 -   **Vertical position**: Vertical position of the sidebar panel.
 -   **Maximum heading level**: Filter headings by level.
 -   **Sidebar position**: Choose which side of the screen the sidebar appears on.